Forward Thinking | Stratton Magazine - Celebrating Manchester and the Mountains

 What programs are you most excited about for the upcoming year?

-Middlebury Initiative for Data and Digital Methods, or the MiddData Project, is an interdisciplinary effort that we created to give all of our students the tools they need to research and analyze large amounts of data.
+One of our newest programs, the Middlebury Initiative for Data and Digital Methods, or the MiddData Project, is an interdisciplinary effort that we created to give all of our students the tools they need to research and analyze large amounts of data.
 This is a skill that they will use throughout their time on our campus and during their careers.
 MiddData is also going to prepare them to make data-driven arguments and communicate their results.
 The first course of the project will be offered in January 2021, which is our winter term.
 The new course is called Data Science across Disciplines and will be co-taught by five faculty representing mathematics, biology, economics, history of art and architecture, and Japanese studies.
 The class will expose students to the entire data science pipeline from obtaining large data sets to communicating insights from the data.
 Then they will break out into smaller groups to apply these tools to research projects in each subject area.

-Our Energy 2028 plan, mentioned above, sets a new goal of using 100 percent renewable energy by 2028, keeping us at the forefront of sustainability in higher education.
+Our Energy 2028 plan, sets a new goal of using 100 percent renewable energy by 2028, keeping us at the forefront of sustainability in higher education.
 We also are growing numerous initiatives in conflict transformation, whether that is the use of Restorative Practices on our college campus, or our world-renowned nuclear non-proliferation program at the Middlebury Institute in Monterey, California.

 Why is this region a great place to go to college?
 Who are some of your community partners in creating opportunities for students?